 - Lightweight and cooler than standard hard drives

-Comparision between HDD Vs. SSD
+Comparison between HDD Vs. SSD

 HDDs: HDDs consists of a head and a revolving disk.
 The data is written by the head on the revolving disk

 SSDs: In the Architecture of the SSDs basically there are Semiconductor flash chips also called as Integrated circuit assembly.
-The data is stored in the that Semiconductor Flash Chips instead a revolving disk.
+The data is stored in that Semiconductor Flash Chips instead a revolving disk.